 - Our younger son also attended an interview and had to wait for confirmation that there was a single spot for him in S3 (the equivalent of year 9), only if a student had moved and been enrolled in a school in England.
 He started school a week after his brother.

 - School uniforms cost a small fortune.
 Two large pairs of waterproof, black leather shoes – they have big feet.
-Two large woollen blazers and two large woollen jumpers – they are both over 6 feet tall.
+Two large woolen blazers and two large woolen jumpers – they are both over 6 feet tall.
 Four pairs of black trousers.
 Eight white long sleeve shirts.
 Two leather belts.
 10 thermal socks.
 And a black and a red neck tie.
 Add two raincoats, two backpacks and some thermal undershirts and you get the picture.
 You have to pay to keep warm.

 We visited IKEA and bought some furniture just in time to move into our rental property.